 Our Curriculum

 Our LEARN curriculum provides extensive and integrated training in the basic medical sciences and clinical disciplines of medicine.
-There are three distinct phases in LEARN: Phase I – the Foundational Phase – of 18 months; Phase II – the Primary Clinical Phase – of 12 months; and Phase III – the Advanced Clinical Phase – of 16 months.
-“Transition” courses occur at key transitional times in students’ medical training.
+There are three distinct phases in LEARN:

 Phase I (Foundational Phase) begins with a one-week Transition to Medical and Dental School course, followed by Biomedical Building Blocks (B3), a 24-week course organized into four distinct components – The Body (anatomy); Molecular Foundations of Medicine (biochemistry; cellular biology and physiology; and pharmacologic principles); Pathogens and Host Defense (integrating immunology, inflammation, microbiology and immunologic diseases); and Basic Mechanisms of Disease (integrating histology, general pathology, hematologic and neoplastic diseases, and dermatologic diseases).
 A 36-week sequence of four systems-based Integrated Pathophysiology courses follows B3: Cardiovascular-Pulmonary-Renal, Mind-Brain-Behavior, Endocrine-Reproductive, and Gastrointestinal-Nutrition.
 Three longitudinal courses span Phase I: Introduction to Clinical Medicine introduces students to the clinical skills required to examine and integrate clinical information from patient history and physical exam; Themes in Medical Education are week-long units that bridge key content across the curriculum; and Medicine in Contemporary Society introduces students to ethical and social issues in current health care.
 Phase I provides time during the first summer for research, clinical shadowing, global health studies, etc.

 Phase III (Advanced Clinical Phase) offers students maximum flexibility to explore areas of interest, prepare for USMLE Step 2 CS and CK, and engage in the residency search process.
-Students complete a 4-week sub-internship in medicine, pediatrics, surgery, emergency medicine, ob/gyn, orthopedics, or urology, a 4-week selective, an individualized 4-week Advanced Clinical Experience, and a 4-week Transition to Residency course.
+Students complete a 4-week sub-internship in medicine, pediatrics, surgery, emergency medicine, Ob/Gyn, orthopedics, or urology, a 4-week selective, an individualized 4-week Advanced Clinical Experience, and a 4-week Transition to Residency course.
 Students also complete a minimum of 24 weeks of electives.

 Clinical Training Sites

 Primary clinical clerkships are completed at Stony Brook University Hospital, as well as other major teaching affiliates.
-Other clinical affiliates include Nassau University Medical Center, an acute care facility integrated with a network of ambulatory primary care and specialty sites, and a long-term care facility; The Veterans Affairs Medical Center at Northport, a full-service facility; and Southampton Hospital, which offers inpatient and outpatient services ranging from primary medical care to specialized surgical procedures.
+Other clinical affiliates include Nassau University Medical Center, an acute care facility integrated with a network of ambulatory primary care and specialty sites, and a long-term care facility; the Veterans Affairs Medical Center at Northport, a full-service facility; and Stony Brook Southampton Hospital, which offers inpatient and outpatient services ranging from primary medical care to specialized surgical procedures.

 Academic Requirements